JohnAlexINL/gyb/readme.md

-# gyb
+# GYB Linker

 `gyb` is the linker for the `m` compiler frontend and the `garter` compiler toolchain.

-## Object Format

-This linker will implement its own object format

-## Outputs

-This linker can either:
-- Take multiple `.gyo` files and merge them into one `.gyb`
-- Take a `.gyb` file and translate it into an ELF `.o`
-- Take a `.gyb` file and translate it into a static executable ELF
+It implements a lightweight, custom object format designed to be super easy to re-implement while also trivial to translate into real object and executable formats.

 ## Methodology

-To make an ELF `.o` from a `.gyb` bytecode object, we'll take template object and inject our code into the appropriate sections of it, translate and inject our symbol table into it, and then output it back into a file.
+To make ELF `.o` or executables from a `.gyb` bytecode object, we'll take template object and inject our code into the appropriate sections of it, translate and inject our symbol table into it

 ## Purpose

 The `m` compiler toolchain seeks to separate out as many responsibilites from each process as possible.

-Splitting the emitter from the linker allows the linker to not worry about *how* the objects are prepared for linking, and allows the emitter to only worry about the single and very simply object format
+The purpose for designing our own object format is simple;
+ELF is complicated and difficult to work with.
+Documentation for the Executable and Linkable Format is extensive, but really unhelpful, and from the perspective of trying to actually work with it _sucks_.

+Using a simplified object format means new backends are easy to write, and frontends are easy to plug in, and that's exactly what this toolchain is all about.

+## Linker i/o

+This linker takes in
+GYB `*.gyo` and `*.gyb` Object files.

+It can:
+- link multiple GYB objects together into one object
+- convert a static `*.gyb` object into an ELF object
+- convert a static `*.gyb` object into a static executable

+Planned executable targets:
+- Windows Portable Executable `x86-64`
+- MacOS/RayvnOS MachO `x86-64`/`AArch64`
+- Linux/BSD ELF `x86-64`/`AArch64`/`RISC-V`

 # Implementation